 Want to play through all of the Assassin’s Creed games in order?
 In this post, we’ve listed every Assassin’s Creed game released since the first game in 2007.

 The Assassin’s Creed Saga is an action-packed game full of blood, gore, and historical figures.
-If you are a gamer, then you more than likely have heard of and played at least one of the Assassin’s Creed video games.
-And if you are a die-hard gamer, then you probably own all of them.
+If you are a gamer, you have likely heard of and played at least one of the Assassin’s Creed video games.
+And if you are a die-hard gamer, you own all of them.

 In the first installment of Assassin’s Creed, Desmond Miles voiced by Nolan North wakes up in a laboratory inside the Animus, which is a machine that allows him to relive the memories of his ancestor.
 He confronts the man responsible for bringing him to the Animus, only to be blackmailed by Vidic (Phil Proctor) for information only obtained by reliving the life of Altair.

 When Desmond enters the Animus, he begins Altair’s story of retrieving the golden orb.
 When he fails his mission, his rank and weapons are taken from him.
 In order to reclaim his original title, he is sent on a mission to assassinate nine members of the Templar organization.
 Along the way, Altair must also collect data on each of the targets and report back.

 Desmond is allowed some rest in between the trails of Altair, where he becomes immensely close with Dr. Vidic’s assistant, Lucy Stillman who is voiced by Kristen Bell.
 In these brief breaks, Desmond learns about modern-day Templars and what they are after.